Media Transfer Protocol: Adoption in Windows

-MTP is supported in Windows XP if Windows Media Player 10 or later versions are installed.
 Windows Vista and later have MTP support built in.
-For older versions of Windows, specifically, Windows 2000, Windows 98 and Windows Me, Microsoft has released the MTP Porting Kit. which contains a MTP device driver.
+Windows XP supports MTP if Windows Media Player 10 or a later version is installed.
+For the older Windows 2000, Windows 98, and Windows Me, Microsoft released a "Media Transfer Protocol Porting Kit". which contains a MTP device driver.
 Some manufacturers, such as Creative Technology, also provide legacy MTP drivers for some of their players; these usually consist of MTP Porting Kit files with a customized INF file describing their specific players.
 Windows 7's sensor platform supports sensors built into MTP-compatible devices.

 Support by software

 Windows does not assign drive letters or UNC pathnames to devices connected via MTP; instead, they only appear as named devices in MTP-aware applications such as Windows Explorer.
 Compared to devices that implement USB mass storage, such devices cannot be accessed programmatically by scripts or normal Windows programs that depend on drive letters or UNC paths.
 Instead, files must be manipulated using Windows Explorer or applications with specially written MTP support.

 Under Windows, MTP-compatible devices support a feature called Auto Sync, which lets users configure Windows Media Player to automatically transfer all copied or newly acquired content to devices whenever they are connected - provided that content is compatible with Windows Media Player.
 Auto Sync is customizable so that the player will transfer only content that meets certain criteria (songs rated four stars or higher, for instance).
 Changes made to file properties (such as a user rating and file playback counts) on a device can be propagated back to the computer when the device is reconnected.